 Second, think about what types of products or services fit your brand and target market best.
 Are you a luxury goods exporter?
 Find out what type of luxury goods customers are interested in buying overseas

 Rules of Importing and Exporting from the US

-When it comes to importing and exporting from the United States, there are a few things to keep in mind.
+When it comes to import and export for small businesses from the United States, there are a few things to keep in mind.
 Here are some of the most important rules: